austinjhunt/shors/README.md

 ## Why implement Shor's algorithm?

-Peter Shor is essentially a rockstar in the QC world, so rather than diving into newer, more obscure quantum algorithms like the [Variational Quantum Eigensolver (VQE) algorithm](https://arxiv.org/abs/1304.3061) or the [Quantum Approximate Optimization Algorithm (QAOA)](https://arxiv.org/abs/1411.4028) for the final project &mdash; which are certainly interesting algorithms but offer less clear documentation &mdash; I wanted to come out of this Quantum Computing course with a strong understanding of one of the &mdash; if not _the_ &mdash; most popular quantum algorithms and a clear idea of how it threatens modern cryptography.
-More than that, prior to this project I had not worked with Q# or cQASM, so this opened my eyes to the ins and outs of other quantum programming languages apart from the Qiskit SDK for Python which I had prior experience with.
+Peter Shor is essentially a rockstar in the quantum computing world, so rather than diving into newer, more obscure quantum algorithms (which I was tempted to do) like the [Variational Quantum Eigensolver (VQE) algorithm](https://arxiv.org/abs/1304.3061) or the [Quantum Approximate Optimization Algorithm (QAOA)](https://arxiv.org/abs/1411.4028) for the CS 8395 final project &mdash; which are certainly interesting algorithms but offer less clear documentation &mdash; I wanted to come out of this Quantum Computing course with a strong understanding of one of the &mdash; if not _the_ &mdash; most popular quantum algorithms and a clear idea of **how** it threatens modern cryptography.
+More than that, prior to this project I had not worked with Microsoft's Q# or Quantum Inspire's cQASM, so this opened my eyes to the ins and outs of other quantum programming languages apart from the Qiskit SDK for Python with which I had prior experience.

 ## Overview of Shor's Algorithm

 In short (rather, in _Shor_), Shor's Algorithm offers a method of efficiently factoring large psuedoprime integers into their prime factors using quantum computing.
-The implications of this algorithm are drastic considering the security of modern public key infrastructure (PKI) relies on the hardness of that factorization.
-PKI is used all over the place, whether in digital signatures for verifying the integrity of transmitted messages, in setting up websites with SSL certificates for encrypted connections, in authenticating members of a Windows domain network against Active Directory with Active Directory Certificate Services (AD CS), and a lot more.
-If the prime factorization on which PKI relies for security guarantees is cracked, there goes most of our online security - that's why Shor's Algorithm is worth studying.
+The implications of this algorithm are drastic considering the security of modern public key cryptography, or asymmetric cryptography, relies on the hardness of that factorization.
+Asymmetric cryptography (e.g., the RSA cryptosystem [published in 1977](https://dl.acm.org/doi/abs/10.1145/357980.358017)) is used all over the place, whether in digital signatures for verifying the integrity of transmitted messages, in SSL/TLS for protecting data integrity and confidentiality in transit, in authenticating members of a Windows domain network against Active Directory with Active Directory Certificate Services (AD CS), in banking, in telecommunications, in e-commerce, and more.
+If the prime factorization on which asymmetric cryptography relies for its security guarantees is cracked, there goes most of our online security.
+That's why Shor's Algorithm is worth studying.

-## Number Theory
+### Number Theory

 The approach taken to finding the prime factors of large integers in classical computing essentially just comes down to iteratively guessing factors and continuing as long as the guesses are wrong.